sgtpepper43/conventional-changelog/README.md

 * `subtitle` `{string}` - A string to display after the version title in the changelog.
 For example, it will show '## 1.0.0 "Super Version"' if codename '"Super Version"' is given.
 By default, it's blank.

 * `repository` `{string}` - If this is provided, allows issues and commit hashes to be linked to the actual commit.
 Usually used with github repositories.
 For example, `{repository: 'http://github.com/joyent/node'}`

+* `jira` `{string}` - If provided, allows the linking of JIRA style issues that will prepend the issue number to this link (don't use # when writing the commit message, just ABC-123)

 * `from` `{string}` - Which commit the changelog should start at.
 By default, uses previous tag, or if no previous tag the first commit.